 There’s a lot of power in owning our role in creating happiness.
-It puts us in the driver’s seat of our life – we’re no longer have to depend on external events or other people to make us happy.
-Even though it’s futile to try controlling what’s not in our hands, we get to choose how it affects us.
+It puts us in the driver’s seat of our life and we no longer have to depend on external events or other people to make us happy.
+We know it’s futile to try controlling what’s not in our hands, but we can choose how it affects us.

 Now you might say, “That’s all well and good but what if I’m facing dire circumstances in my life such as a heart-breaking divorce, financial pressures, unemployment or a debilitating illness?
 How can I be happy in such circumstances?”